Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 • Small risk of transformation to aggressive non-Hodgkin lymphoma (7 percent of cases).

-Physical examinations, imaging tests, blood tests and bone marrow tests determine the extent of the disease.
-This determination is called “staging.”
+Physical examinations, imaging tests, blood tests and bone marrow tests (staging) determine the extent of the disease.
 Staging provides information for treatment planning.

 Staging for Hodgkin lymphoma is based on the Lugano classification, which is derived from the Ann Arbor staging system.